olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 ## Links

+For more info on effect handlers, you can read [this section](https://ocaml.org/manual/5.3/effects.html) of the OCaml manual.

-Some advanced use-cases for effect handlers can be found here: https://github.com/ocaml-multicore/effects-examples?tab=readme-ov-file
+Some advanced use-cases for effect handlers can be found [here](https://github.com/ocaml-multicore/effects-examples?tab=readme-ov-file).

+[Koka](https://koka-lang.github.io/koka/doc/book.html#why-effects) is a language that supports typed effects.